margoterudy/pandas-challenge/README.md

 addl observation: Smaller schools (schools with less students) tend to perform better than larger schools (schools with more students).

+*one issue: My code on the jupyter notebook output on the "Scores by Spending" shows to be correct but when I look at it on GitHub it looks a bit convoluted.
+I was unable to overcome this on my own.

+I did use a full tutoring session to assist.

 Below are the intructions: